HighviewPower/featurewiz_polars/README.md

 or<br>
 2. You can download and unzip https://github.com/AutoViML/featurewiz_polars/archive/master.zip and follow the instructions from pip install above.
 But you start from the terminal in the directory where you downloaded the zip file.<br>
 or<br>
-3. You can install from source as follows on the terminal command:
+3. You can install either from source or from pypi as follows on the terminal command:

 ```
 pip install git+https://github.com/AutoViML/featurewiz_polars.git
+or
+pip install featurewiz-polars
 ```

 <h3>Feeding data into featurewiz-polars</h3>